x

 The "Magnolia Avenue Corridor Redevelopment Plan"

-Knoxville City Council will consider a proposal that would ask KCDC to start working on a redevelopment plan for an area of Magnolia Avenue.
+Knoxville City Council approved a proposal that would ask KCDC to start working on a redevelopment plan for an area of Magnolia Avenue.
 The city said it would designate the redevelopment area to include areas of Chilhowee Park, Burlington and the southern side of the I-40 and Cherry Street interchange.

 KCDC would work to encourage developers to revitalize and reuse vacant and blighted areas of the corridor, hoping to "foster economic development through public private partnerships."
 The city said according to state law, KCDC would need to conduct a public hearing to determine whether a redevelopment plan is necessary for the area.